 Legal and Financial Implications

 Assigning a POA carries significant legal and financial implications.
-The agent has a fiduciary duty to act in the principal’s best interest, which requires trust and clear communication between the parties.
+The agent and an online notary have a fiduciary duty to act in the principal’s best interest, which requires trust and clear communication between the parties.
 Properly executed POA forms, often notarized, provide legal validity and protect against future disputes.

 Types of Power of Attorney

-Different forms of power of attorney cater to varying needs, offering specific authority levels.
+Different forms of power of attorney cater to varying needs and offer specific authority levels.
 Understanding these differences can help individuals choose the most appropriate type for their circumstances.

 General Power of Attorney